Automatic Post-selection by Ancillae Thermalisation: Numerical Simulation Parameters

 \subsection{Qiskit Code}

 We construct the example circuits discussed in this paper using the python qiskit API \cite{Qiskit}.
 This allows the decomposition of our circuits into the universal gate set consisting of arbitrary single qubit rotations and C-NOT gates.
 We use a total of 8192 shots for each data point in both examples and chose not to display error bars since they are statistically negligible.
+Fig.~\ref{fig:FP OAA circuit} shows the $\pi / 3$ FP OAA circuit for the Quantum Gearbox, implemented using qiskit.
+The code used for the experiments in this paper can be found at \cite{codewright}.